 See here our comparison of the alternatives of TradingView:

-MetaTrader 5 is an upgrade on MT4, offering more advanced charting tools as well as additional timeframes.
+MetaTrader 5 is an upgrade on MT4, offering more advanced charting tools and additional timeframes.

 Conclusion:

-TradingView sports excellent charting and an array of trading tools (with great trade analysis widgets too) that has made it the single most important charting aid for many traders.
+TradingView has excellent charting and an array of trading tools (with great trade analysis widgets too) that have made it the single most crucial charting aid for many traders.

 While on the flip side, a platform like cTrader is on point with unlimited chart layouts and templates, with a definite incorporation of copy and algorithmic trading capabilities that meet the needs of thousands of modern traders, TradingView shines as a dynamic charting and market data platform that is hard to replicate.